Ayoweb552/howTo/README.md

 Thanks for visiting my profile!
 Feel free to reach out if you want to collaborate on a project or just chat about tech.

 Also today I am working on a caculator project.
-Make sure to look at it
+Make sure to look at it Also view my custom scroll bar that I made a example